-I have fed really thin (1:2) thin (1:1) moderate (3:2) and thick (2:1) syrup at every time of the year except a honey flow, but again to simplify the issue to stimulating brood rearing, let's stick with the spring.
+I have fed really thin (1:2) thin (1:1) moderate (3:2 or 5:3) and thick (2:1) syrup at every time of the year except a honey flow, but again to simplify the issue to stimulating brood rearing, let's stick with the spring.

 I see no difference in brood stimulation between any of the ratios.
 The bees will suck it down if it's warm enough (and here it seldom is) and it will induce them sometimes to start brood rearing when the bee's common sense is that it is too early.
 So for simplifying even further, let's just talk about feeding or not feeding syrup.

 Difficulty getting bees to take syrup early (and late) in Northern climates: